Maizuru: History

 The area of Maizuru has been inhabited since prehistoric times, and numerous traces of Jomon and Yayoi period settlements have been discovered by archaeologists.
 The Yura River valley in particular was densely populated, and many kofun burial mounds have been found.
 The area became part of Tango Province in the Nara period.
-During the Muromachi period, the Isshiki clan ruled as shugo of the province, but were replaced in the Sengoku period Hosokawa clan, who constructed Tanabe Castle, whose nickname "Maizuru Castle" was later adopted as the name of the city.
-Following the Following the Battle of Sekigahara, Tokugawa Ieyasu awarded the entire province of Tango to Kyōgoku Takatomo, who established Miyazu Domain.
+During the Muromachi period, the Isshiki clan ruled as shugo of the province, but were replaced in the Sengoku period with the Hosokawa clan, who constructed Tanabe Castle, whose nickname "Maizuru Castle" was later adopted as the name of the city.
+Following the Battle of Sekigahara, Tokugawa Ieyasu awarded the entire province of Tango to Kyōgoku Takatomo, who established Miyazu Domain.
 To ensure the succession of his line, Kyōgoku Takatomo gave 35,000 koku of his holdings to his third son, Kyōgoku Takamitsu, and established a cadet branch of the clan at Tango-Tanabe Domain, based at Maizuru Castle.
-The Kyōgoku were replaced b a cadet branch of the Makino clan,who ruled until the Meiji restoration in 1871.
+The Kyōgoku were replaced by a cadet branch of the Makino clan, who ruled until the Meiji restoration in 1871.
 The town of Maizuru was established with the creation of the modern municipalities system on April 1, 1889.
 The same year, the Maizuru Naval District was created and the associated Maizuru Naval Arsenal for ship basing, construction, and repair was created in 1901.
 In the Russo-Japanese War, many warships were based there, due to its proximity to the Sea of Japan.
 Maizuru was raised to city status on August 1, 1938.

 After the Second World War, Maizuru was a key port for returning Japanese servicemen and detainees from continental Asia for over 13 years.
 Today, JMSDF Maizuru Naval Base is a key district headquarters for the Japan Maritime Self-Defense Force.